Your dog isn’t just a pet. He or she’s a member of the family.

 Most dogs should be continuously supervised when in the yard.
 Being alone out there bores most dogs.
 If your dog has a passion for escape artistry or fence fighting, then supervision is even more essential.
 Better yet, have some fun and get some exercise by spending time bonding with your dog.
 You can even hire a part-time pet sitter via one of today’s best dog walking apps.
-Keep their focus on you, and they’ll never think about digging.
+Keep their focus on you (or another human), and they’ll never think about digging.

 Use an Invisible Dog Fence

 You can confine your dog to particular boundaries within your yard using an invisible dog fence, thus keeping them away from the physical fence that they are digging under.
 The best invisible dog fences are app-enabled and use dog GPS tracker collars to set the boundaries, although more traditional designs utilize a wireless signal or a buried wire to set where your dog can or cannot go within your yard.

 Redirecting to a Sandbox

 If your dog just loves digging, then they’re going to need an outlet.
 This behavior is natural to many dogs.
 Devoid of a good outlet, they’ll keep terrorizing your yard’s soil.
 They might even get out.
 A safe zone for digging can maintain your yard while keeping your dog content.
 A basic sandbox can work wonders, although try not to use a plastic one since some dogs will chew parts off and choke on them.
 Anything solid and waterproof, such as wood, is a good material for this option.
 Put the sandbox in the shade and fill it with loose soil or sand.
 Keep the sandbox engaging to keep your dog’s attention here instead of the rest of the yard.
 Hide some of your dog’s toys somewhere in the sand, and use treats to reward them for being in the box.